Happiness, hurt and hugs: Greg Chappell at 70

 Of course, he hasn't pushed all the past to the back of his mind.
 There are recollections from myriad times and places.
 Riots in Trinidad during the World Series Cricket days, with beer and rum bottles raining onto the field.
 Forgetting his shoes on his wedding day, and having to squeeze his feet into a borrowed pair of size eights.
 Late-night arguments between his father and Ian.
 The constant respiratory tract infections and the Bell's palsy diagnosis he refused to let blight his career.
-Listening with Judy to And so it goes, their favourite Billy Joel song.
+Listening with Judy to their favourite Billy Joel song, And so it goes.

 Chappell is not one to pine for the good old days but he does see and hear things in cricket that concern him.
 He thinks the young person's habit of picking up their mobile phone as soon as they wake in the morning is unhealthy.
 People should check in with themselves, he says, before checking out the rest of the world.
 In the periods in his life when he was performing at his optimum, his first step each day was to ensure his mindset was positive and focused.